theQRL/theqrl.org/content/blog/2022/announcing-first-round-of-qrl-foundation-grants/index.md

 ## Calling all builders!

 Observing as the crypto ecosystem has imploded with successive crises this year has been challenging.
 Bear markets are painful and seem to go on forever as the gift that keeps on giving.
-But in this difficult moment we are proud go live with round 1 of the QRL Foundation grants program.
+But in this difficult moment we are proud to go live with round 1 of the [QRL Grants Programme](https://qrl.foundation/grants.html).

-Anyone interested in applying should head over to the shiny new Foundation [website](https://qrl.foundation) for more details.
+Anyone interested in applying should head over to the shiny new Foundation [website](https://qrl.foundation/grants.html) for more details.

 Whilst large grants for research, development and community will occur we also want to strongly encourage interested applicants to apply for small grants (up to CHF30000).
 Get involved in a cutting edge open source project.
 Help us build out the QRL ecosystem.
 Come and build on QRL to power the de facto post-quantum secure smart contract platform.
 Let us grow the nascent pq-web3 ecosystem together.